Get Started

 So now when we know how to deal with the formatting operator (-f), we can check for the next bracket and so on.

-The second obfuscation command used different obfuscation technique; it is obfuscating the command by using a base64 string in order to compress the malicious context.
+The second obfuscation command used a different obfuscation technique; it obfuscates the command by using a base64 string to compress the malicious context.

 This command uses classes to convert a base64 encoded string to a memory stream.
 In order to safely decompress this command, first we need to check for the IEX cmdlet.